 It is also imperative that CIOs figure out the why behind choosing the multi-cloud route, said Ed Featherston, vice president and principal cloud architect at Cloud Technology Partners.

 "Don't do it just because everybody is doing it," Featherston said.
 "Do it because you got some really good business value."

-Ensuring that the right APIs are in place so that systems can work together to create a seamless user experience with no lags or delays in service is crucial, according to Benjamin Moore's Pinnel.
+Ensuring that the right APIs are in place so that systems can work together to create a seamless user experience with no lags or delays in service is crucial to multi-cloud management, according to Benjamin Moore's Pinnel.
 Internal coordination is also critical because it will require bringing together teams across application development, infrastructure, ERP and security, he added.